 - Manufacturing accidents: Workers in the manufacturing industry face unique risks associated with large equipment, heavy machinery, and dangerous chemicals.

 - Needle sticks: Workers in the healthcare industry are most at risk for needle stick injuries, which can transmit infectious diseases and blood-borne viruses.

-- Power tool accidents: Electric, hydraulic, liquid fuel, pneumatic, and power actuated tools, as well as portable abrasive wheels carry serious risk of injury if used improperly.
+- Power tool accidents: Electric, hydraulic, liquid fuel, pneumatic, and power actuated tools, as well as portable abrasive wheels carry a serious risk of injury if used improperly.